doars/doars/packages/interpret/README.md

 # @doars/interpret

 Interpret a subset JavaScript expression without using the [`eval` function](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/eval) or [`Function` constructor](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Function/Function).
-Allowing it to be used in combination with strict [Content Security Policy](https://developer.mozilla.org/docs/Web/HTTP/Headers/Content-Security-Policy).
+Allowing it to be used in combination with a strict [Content Security Policy](https://developer.mozilla.org/docs/Web/HTTP/Headers/Content-Security-Policy) that does not contain the `unsafe-eval` option.

-The interpreter is written for the [@doars/doars library](doars.dev), but can be used for other purposes.
+The interpreter is written for the [@doars/doars library](doars.dev), but can be used elsewhere as well.
 The features it support are meant to be simple and not allow for much complexity similar to what a formulae in a spreadsheet can do.

 Even though the library does not use the `eval` function or `Function` constructor security is still an importtent concern when interpreting any code.
 Do not provide any functions via the `context` parameter that could cause harm and it is not recommended to run any expression that might contain user input.
+So do take the accompanying risks into consideration before using this library.

 ## Install